Routine Breast Implant Replacements

-Our short answer to this commonly asked question is an emphatic NO!
+Our short answer to this commonly asked question is NO!

 Nevertheless, we are of the firm view that, in the absence of any problem, ROUTINE implant replacement every 10 years is neither necessary nor justified.

-Accordingly, we strongly believe that there is no justification in subjecting every woman to the costs, inconvenience and risks of repeat surgery every 10 years in the absence of any problem.
+Accordingly, we believe that there is no justification in subjecting every woman to the costs, inconvenience and risks of repeat surgery every 10 years in the absence of any problem.

 Just bear in mind that if routine replacement every 10 years was necessary, regulations would certainly exist requiring surgeons to replace every implant every 10 years – and this is certainly not the case!

 Therefore, we believe that rather than replace every implant every 10 years, a more logical approach is for patients to check the integrity of their implants with a simple Breast Ultrasound every 1-2 years.
-If the Ultrasound ever suggests a possible rupture, and it is confirmed by MRI Examination, replacement is then certainly indicated and justified.
+If the Ultrasound ever suggests a possible rupture, and such rupture is confirmed by MRI, replacement is then certainly indicated and justified.